 Carers passports - several of our hospitals offer a carers passport scheme.
 This may offer you a variety of benefits such as parking discounts and refreshments.
-Please ask a member of hospital staff for more details.
+Please ask a member of hospital staff for more details or visit the hospitals website.

 If you are planning for a stay in hospital and are concerned about how the person you care for will cope, there is help available.

-- If the person you care for is an adult and there is not a family member or friend who can care for and support them then Wiltshire Council's Advice and Contact team can offer advice on options for replacement care. - Make hospital staff aware of your caring responsibilities and speak to them about the implications for your caring role once you leave hospital. - You can call us to discuss any additional support you and the person you care for may need before, during and after your hospital stay.
+- If the person you care for is an adult and there is not a family member or friend who can care for and support them then Wiltshire Council's Advice and Contact team can offer advice on options for replacement care. - Make hospital staff aware of your caring responsibilities and speak to them about the implications for your caring role once you leave hospital. - An emergency plan can help you plan for an unexpected admission to hospital.
+See page 19 for more information.